marifyo/fggcosha/README.md

 # FGGC Onitsha, USA/Canada Alumni Association

-This website was created as an information website for the FGGC Onitsha, USA/Canada Alumni Association.
+This website created as an information website for the FGGC Onitsha, USA/Canada Alumni Association.

 ## Source